 l_ functions) to make them reentrant, and to optimise them for the respective CPU.

 I’ve also reworked all of the z88dk string functions to support callee for the 8085 CPU.
-The callee calling mechanism is substantially faster than the standing calling convention.
+The callee calling mechanism is substantially faster than the standard calling convention.
 Also I’ve changed the loop mechanism for 8080 / 8085 / GBZ80 to use a faster mechanism.
 This consumes 5 bytes more for each function used, but reduces the loop overhead from 24 cycles per iteration to 14 cycles per iteration.
 Quite a substantial saving for extensively used functions like

 memset(), for example.